bend-n/chess/README.md

 ---

-### A mutliplayer chess client proudly made in godot.
+### A multiplayer chess client proudly made in godot.